Harry

 the outbreak of WW1, Martin guested for Nottingham Forest FC, he also

-career with Rochdale AFC on 19 June 1925 until his appointement as trainer
+playing career with Rochdale AFC on 19 June 1925 until his appointment as

 Club honours |